SenthilNayagan/senthilnayagan.github.io/_posts/data-management/data-engineering/data-security-and-compliance/2022-07-26-data-governance.markdown

 - **Security**
 - **Accountability**

+# Data quality

+We can accomplish data quality by using data governance.
+Data quality is focused on making sure that the data complies to our data quality dimensions such as *accuracy*, *completeness*, *validity*, *timeliness*, *consistency*, and so on.
+To put it simply, data quality guarantees that we have high-quality data.

+We can figure out the data quality by looking at its source, i.e., where it came from (e.g., was it entered by humans, who often make mistakes?).
+A *sense of ownership* is one method for improving data quality—making sure the business unit responsible for generating the data also owns the quality of that data.

+The organization can set up a *data acceptance process* that states that data cannot be used until the people who own it demonstrate that it meets the organization's quality criteria.

+# What is data governance?

-Data governance is a collection of processes, roles, policies, and standards that ensure data is secure, accurate, and available across the organisation.
+Data governance is a collection of *processes*, *roles*, *policies*, *responsibilities* and *standards* that ensure data is *secure*, *accurate*, and *available as an asset* across the organization.
 In other words, it is the process of defining security guidelines and policies and making sure they are followed by having authority and control over how data assets are managed.

-It defines <mark>who can take what actions based on what data, in what circumstances, and with what methods</mark>.
+It defines ***who** can take **what actions** based on **what data**, under **what conditions**, and using **what methods**.*

 The practice of data governance also includes adhering to external standards set by industry associations, government agencies, and other stakeholders.
 Regulations such as the GDPR and many others impose legal accountability and severe penalties on firms that fail to adhere to governance principles around data privacy, retention, and portability.